5 Top Tips For Surviving Silly Season!

 3 – Plan Your Routes

 While it can be tempting to book customers into the first available slot, that isn’t always the best option.
-Keeping jobs together geographically will help you boost profit and cut overheads such as fuel costs.
-So you may want to plan jobs as ‘tight’ as possible.
+Booking a more distant job a few weeks ahead will allow you the time to book a more efficient route to and from that job.
+Keeping jobs together geographically will help you save time, boost profit and cut overheads such as fuel costs.
+So it makes sense to plan jobs as ‘tight’ as possible.

 However, like many things, it depends on you as a person.
 Do you prefer a 20 minute ‘breather’ between appointments instead?
 If so, make sure you plan these in – but be aware there will be a trade off in terms of the number of jobs you may be able to undertake in any one day.